By using this site, you agree that we may store and access cookies on your device. You can find out more and set your own preferences here.

-The Headteacher will report to the board on the performance of the School, although this will be supplemented by the monitoring of Trust board committees and individual Trustees with any delegated responsibilities.
+The Headteacher will report to the board on the performance of the School, although this will be supplemented by the monitoring of the School Improvement committee and individual Trustees with any delegated responsibilities.

 The Headteacher is performance managed by the Trust Board.